jgengo/portfolio-herbarium-bot/README.md

 - Create feature branches for new plant entries
 - Generate descriptive commit messages
 - Opens pull requests with plant information

+## FAQ

+**Why do I need to send photos as files instead of regular photos?**

+Telegram strips EXIF data (GPS, date) from regular photos.
+The bot needs this metadata to automatically extract location and date information.
+File uploads preserve the original image quality and metadata.

+**How to send as file:**

+Tap 📎 → Select "File" → Choose photo → Send

+**How accurate is the identification?**

+Accuracy depends on image quality and plant rarity.
+Best results come from:
+- Clear, well-lit photos
+- Close-ups of flowers/leaves
+- Single plant species in frame

+**Can I use this for my own portfolio?**

+Yes!
+Fork the repo, update the GitHub settings in your environment variables, and customize the templates to match your style.

 ## Contributing